 MIT Technology Review adheres to the traditional best practices of journalism.
 The guiding principles are based on our responsibility to the reader to produce accurate, fair, and independent editorial.
 This means, among other things, following the guidelines set by the American Society of Magazine Editors (ASME) for digital and print publications.

-- Sources: This also means adhering to conventional journalistic standards covering attribution and sourcing of information.
+a.
+Sources.
+It also means adhering to conventional journalistic standards covering attribution and sourcing of information.
 Our standard practice is to gather information directly from those involved in creating, financing, and understanding new technologies.
 We work with these sources to ensure that our content is accurate and presented in its proper context.

 In almost all cases, we properly and clearly identify our sources.
 Only in rare circumstances do we attribute information to unnamed sources, and only when there is a legitimate reason, such as protecting the safety of the source.
 Writers tell their editors the true identity of unnamed sources, except in extraordinary cases.
 We clearly explain to our readers why we are using an unnamed source.

 In reporting stories with unattributed quotations, we would tell the unnamed sources that they were speaking to us “not for attribution.”
 If we tell sources they are speaking “off the record,” we mean that nothing we hear will be quoted, even without attribution.
 We always introduce ourselves as writers or editors for MIT Technology Review.
-Under no circumstances would we misrepresent ourselves to gain information.
+Under no circumstances would we misrepresent ourselves in order to gain information.

 To preserve our independence, MIT Technology Review maintains strict rules guiding our professional conduct.

-- Gifts: Employees may not accept gifts of any kind, including samples from companies or products handed out at conferences and trade shows.
+a.
+Gifts.
+Employees may not accept gifts of any kind, including samples from companies or products handed out at conferences and trade shows.